-1. Introduction

-1.1.
-This contract sets out the terms of your employment with (insert name of employer) MLA as at (insert date).

-2. Date of commencement of employment

-2.1.
-Your employment [commences] / [commenced on] (insert date)

-3. Continuity of Employment
+- 1. Introduction - 1.1 This contract sets out the terms of your employment with (insert name of employer) MLA as at (insert date). - 2.
+Date of commencement of employment - 2.1 Your employment [commences] / [commenced on] (insert date) - 3.
+Continuity of Employment - 3.1.

-3.1.
 [No employment with a previous employer counts as part of a period of continuous employment.]

-[Previous employment with (insert name of previous employer) forms part of a continuous period of employment which began on (insert date)]
+[Previous employment with (insert name of previous employing member) forms part of a continuous period of employment which began on (insert date)]1, for the purpose of determining eligibility to contractual sick pay, and contractual maternity, paternity and adoption pay only.
+All statutory payments and entitlements will be determined by the statutory provisions in force in Northern Ireland at the time.

-4. Period of Employment

-4.1.
-[Your employment is permanent.]
+- 4. Period of Employment - 4.1 [Your employment is permanent.]